 Hotel Saratz is elegant yet cosy, contemporary yet charming - and its blend of old and new exudes one thing above all: atmosphere.
 The modern way of living merges with the Engadine hotel tradition, grandeur with design, nature with architecture.
 True values for a holiday adventure in a magnificent setting.

-By the way: According to the latest rating of the "Sonntags Zeitung" of 1 June 2014, Hotel Saratz has been ranked the sixth best family hotel in Switzerland.
+By the way: According to the latest rating of the "Sonntags Zeitung" of 29th May 2016, Hotel Saratz has been ranked the fourth best family hotel in Switzerland.

-Hotel direction: Anushka & Thierry Geiger Starkloff (since 2008)
+Hotel management: Anuschka & Thierry Geiger-Starkloff (since 2008)

 Grand opening: 1865 as boarding house, 1875 expansion for hotel operation; Reopening after renovation and expansion: 1996